 How to find a director

-- Students wishing to undertake a PhD at EDMH must themselves contact a potential supervisor (researcher or teacher-researcher holding an HDR) whose research topics interest them, before putting together their application file.
-The supervisor may have already submitted a thesis topic on a dedicated website, or may be working on a thesis project in conjunction with a student.
+Students wishing to undertake a PhD at EDMH must contact a potential supervisor (researcher or lecturer-researcher with HDR certification) whose research topics interest them before submitting their application.
+To find a future supervisor, students should visit the websites of the various laboratories affiliated with EDMH and browse the teams.
+The supervisor may have already posted a thesis topic on a dedicated website, or they may develop a thesis project in collaboration with the student after being contacted by them.

 Here are some tips for finding a thesis supervisor: